BCLab-UNM/Swarmathon-Robot/SwarmieAssembly/AssemblyManual/Assembly5-GripperAssembly.md

 ![Fingers Servo Fastened](./AssemblyImages/Gripper/FingersServoFastened.jpg)

 Find the second servo motor and remove the horn attached to it.
-Find the white teardrop shaped horn.
+Find the white teardrop-shaped horn.
 This servo horn is packaged with the Actobotics Standard Gripper Kit.

 **Note**: Do not use the black version, it does not fit the servo.

-**Warning**: Lining up the teardrop servo horn is tricky and crucial to consistent gripping and keeping servo from quickly burning out.
+**Warning**: Lining up the teardrop servo horn is tricky and crucial to consistent gripping and keeping the servo from quickly burning out.

 Fully rotate the servo head counterclockwise.
 Then attach the servo horn in the position seen below.